taskmates/taskmates-directory/taskmates.md

 ## Here are some key features and benefits of Taskmates:

 1. 🤖 Human-centric, AI-accelerated
-   **You're the expert**, and the IDE is your tool.
-We (Taskmates founders) are developers, we understand what it takes and **AI is not there**.
-Taskmates are opt-in, blending seamlessly with your personal workflow, tools, and IDE.
+   **You're the expert**, and your tools are there to assist you.
+We (Taskmates founders) are developers, we understand what it takes and **AI is not there yet**.
+Taskmates are opt-in, blending seamlessly with your personal workflow and tools.
 Incrementally adopt only what's useful, as we work hard to push the boundaries of what's possible.
 You keep full control at all times: watch, interrupt, add details, and change your Taskmates' actions whenever you want.
 Have them take over from where you left off, or take over from where they are when you need to.

 2. ✅ Reliable Code with Passing Tests
    Go beyond auto-completion and let the most powerful AI models take the driver seat in your development process.
 Taskmates can run and verify their own code by writing and running automated tests and making sure they pass before considering the task complete, ensuring that the code is reliable and error-free.